dhahn/davidhahn.me---react-sinatra/README.md

-# davidhahn.me
+# davidhahn.me - React.js + Sinatra

-Experimental site in honor of myself
+This is an old implementaion of my experimental site in honor of myself.